ICT Systems policies and procedures

 People

 Incapacity of key personnel.
 No single person is so critical that the general business could not operate.
 However, if all personnel were to be incapacitated at the same time there would be a significant problem.
 Since there are no times when all are in the same place at the same time this is not very likely but it is the most serious risk to cessation of the business.
 The only way to recover from such an extreme disaster would be to co-operate with another Awarding Organisation to maintain continuity.
-There is sufficient documentation to enable a professional to take over and manage the TLM business.
+There is sufficient documentation to enable a professional to take over and manage the TLM business and we have appropriate relationships with collegues in other awarding organisations.

 Destruction of the buildings